Knowledge Hub

 • Initial Balance is typically smaller than the normal day

-• but higher than the trend day.
+• But higher than the trend day.

 Normal Variation Day